FranklinKED/meme-generator/README.md

 $ npm start
 ````

 Head over to https://vitejs.dev/ to learn more about using vite
+Head over to https://ked-meme-generator.netlify.app/ to view the live site

 ## About Scrimba